maucejo/slydekit/docs/getting-started.typ

 #argument-callout("slide-level", [number], default: [2])[
 The heading level at which new slides are created.
 Headings at this level will start a new slide, while headings above this level (lower numbers) will be treated as section headings.

+#calepin.elements.callout[
+  In Slydekit, the `slide-level` argument determines how the document structure is interpreted.

+  For example, if `slide-level` is set to 2, then headings at level 1 will be treated as sections, and headings at level 2 will be treated as slides.
+When `slide-level` is greater than 2, headings at level `slide-level` will be treated as slides, and headings at level `slide-level - 1` will be treated as sections.
+Headings at levels lower than `slide-level - 1` will be treated as structure headings that help to organize the content but do not create new slides.
+]
 ]

 #argument-callout("extra-info", [dictionary], default: [(:)])[